-The rail upgrades identified in the TAMT EIR would allow for BNSF line-haul locomotives, which are much cleaner than the existing Tier 0 switcher, to bypass the yard and access the existing on-dock rail facility at the southeastern portion of the project site and the proposed expanded on-dock rail.
+Additional rail upgrades, including rail re-configuration at TAMT EIR are necessary to allow for BNSF line-haul locomotives, which are much cleaner than the existing Tier 0 switcher, to bypass the yard and access the existing on-dock rail facility at the southeastern portion of the project site and the proposed expanded on-dock rail.
 Shifting work from the switcher to the line-haul locomotive and removing the stop at the yard would help to reduce emissions beyond what was contemplated in the EIR since the Tier 0 switcher could be bypassed.

-RL Goal 2 - Promote the use of Single Engine Tier 4 Switcher if applicable to operations at TAMT and NCMT
+Rail Goal 2: Promote the use of Single Engine Tier 4 Switcher if applicable to operations at Tenth Avenue Marine Terminal and National City Marine Terminal.

-RL Objective: Tenants that rely on rail operations to move cargo shall be encouraged to use cleaner switchers.
+Rail Objective 2: Encourage tenants that rely on rail operations that move cargo to use cleaner switchers.

 Local switcher locomotives are often Tier 0 and pre-Tier 0 units.
 Port related rail emissions can be reduced by replacing these high emission locomotives with a Tier 4 single fuel switcher locomotives.
 Single engine Tier 4 switchers rely on clean engines and exhaust after-treatment to meet the most stringent EPA standards and have been adopted in other ports across California.
 Reporting suggests that the Tier 4 switchers reduced PM and NOx emissions by more than 90 percent.
 Tier 4 single engine technology tends to be more reliable and easier to repair than genset models.
 Upgrading switcher technology at NCMT and TAMT (prior to completion of rail upgrades) would reduce Port related rail emissions.
+The Port will continue to promote the cleanest available technologies for switcher technologies, as feasible.